Firefox for Android: Adblock Browser

 On 20 May 2015, Eyeo GmbH, the maintainers of Adblock Plus, released Adblock Browser 1.0 beta, which is based on Firefox for Android.
 The browser uses a similar blocking/permitting model as Adblock Plus, allowing by default ads deemed "acceptable" by Eyeo.
 A major drawback compared to Firefox for Android is Adblock Browser's lack of support for Firefox Sync.

 Initial reviews have been mixed: On one hand, users would be happy to have less ads and resource consumption on their devices; on the other hand, web services, publications, content creators and bloggers rely on advertisements for their revenue and income.

 Adblock Browser 1.0 was released on 7 September 2015.
 It's compatible with Android 2.3 or greater, and has about the same system requirements as Firefox for Android.

 Fennec F-Droid

 Fennec F-Droid's goal is to remove all proprietary binaries from Firefox; some proprietary binaries, however, still remained in the app.
 The Fennec F-Droid app is hosted in the open-source F-Droid app repository since 1 February 2015 beginning with version 35.0.
-Since September 2020, it is based on Fenix despite still being named "Fennec F-Droid".
+Since September 2020, it is based on Firefox despite still being named "Fennec F-Droid".

-IceCatMobile

-GNU maintains a fork of the latest long-term (so-called "ESR") version of Firefox for Android, with all proprietary binaries removed.
-As of September 2020 there is no IceCatMobile version of the new Fenix browser.